-Katherine Murbach is an editor and a licensed life insurance agent at Policygenius.
+Katherine Murbach is a a licensed life insurance agent and a former life insurance and annuities editor at Policygenius.
 Before joining the editorial team, she wrote about life and disability insurance for 1752 Financial, and advised over 1,500 clients on their life insurance policies as a sales associate.

 Experience highlights